MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> You are not the drop in the ocean, but the ocean in the drop.
+> The size of your success is measured by the strength of your desire; the size of your dream; and how you handle disappointment along the way.
-> -- Deepak Chopra
+> -- Robert Kiyosaki